MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 Moved to San Francisco with a food truck event company.

-Trucks would gather and put on music
+Trucks would gather and put on music.

 Loved it.